 To graduate from high school with a standard diploma, students must complete the following requirements:

 A. Successfully complete all required courses for a regular, International Baccalaureate, or AICE diploma and earn credits as designated.
-In 2009-2010, entering Grade 9 students must earn at least twenty-six (26) credits.
+Entering Grade 9 students must earn at least twenty-six (26) credits.